 There must be a mandatory requirement in DSR for students to complete 2 subjects (each of minimum 2 credits) which contain the necessary embedded language requirements in English and in Chinese (section 3.2.1 referred for details).

 Work Integrated Education (WIE)

-All programmes shall include the mandatory requirement for WIE, and the details will be specified according to the needs of the Broad Disciplines concerned.
+All programmes shall include the mandatory requirement for WIE.

 Capstone Project